nmarks77/QuantR/README.md

 ## Training

-Run the training script:
+Run the training script and follow the prompts to train and/or backtest:

 ```bash
 python src/train.py
 ```

-This downloads the last five years of NVDA data and trains a small Transformer using sequences of technical features.
+The script downloads five years of NVDA data, trains a small Transformer on sequences of technical indicators and can optionally backtest the strategy.
+It automatically uses an NVIDIA GPU if one is available.